Every planar graph with the Liouville property is amenable: Introduction

 We now give an overview of the proof of \autoref{thm:UK-trans}.
-As shown in \cite{C:harmonic}, a graph admits \Dhf s if and only if it has two disjoint transient subgraphs $T_1,T_2$ such that the effective conductance between $T_1$ and $T_2$ is finite; see \autoref{flow_pot_char}.
-To show that our graphs satisfy this condition, we start with a flow provided by T.~Lyons' transience criterion (\autoref{lyons})---this flow lives in an auxiliary graph which for the purposes of this illustration can be thought of as a superimposition of $G$ with its dual--- we split that flow into four sub-flows using the square tiling techniques of \cite{planarPB}, we use two subflows to obtain $T_1,T_2$, and we apply a duality argument to the other two subflows to show that the effective conductance between $T_1$ and $T_2$ is finite; see \autoref{figfh}.

-The latter step can be thought of as an occurence of the idea that the effective resistance from the top to the bottom of a rectangle equals the effective conductance (or extremal length \cite{woessBook}) from left to right, with the aforementioned subflows showing finiteness of the top-to- bottom effective resistance.
-This idea was triggered by another result of Benjamini \& Schramm \cite{BeSchrChee}, stating that every non-amenable graph contains a non-amenable tree.
+As shown in \cite{C:harmonic}, a graph admits non-constant \Dhf s if and only if it has two disjoint transient subgraphs $T_1,T_2$ such that the effective conductance between $T_1$ and $T_2$ is finite; see \autoref{flow_pot_char}.
+To show that our graphs satisfy this condition, we start with a flow provided by Lyons' criterion.
+This flow lives in an auxiliary graph which for the purposes of this illustration can be thought of as a superimposition of $G$ and its dual.
+We split this flow into four sub-flows, supported in disjoint regions of the plane, using the square tiling techniques of \cite{planarPB}.
+We use two of these subflows to obtain $T_1,T_2$, and we apply a duality argument to the other two to show that the effective conductance between $T_1$ and $T_2$ is finite; see \autoref{figfh} and \autoref{4trans_graphs}.
+The latter step can be thought of as a variation of the idea that the effective resistance from the top to the bottom of a rectangle equals the effective conductance from left to right, with the latter two subflows showing finiteness of the top-to-bottom effective resistance.

+The idea of handling unbounded-degree graphs by first applying a transformation into a bounded-degree graph ---in our case, the roundabout graph--- also appears in \cite{GurNachRec}, where the transformation used is the `star-tree transform'.

+Sections~\ref{prelims}--\ref{secUKtr} contain definitions and preliminaries about graphs and random walks, harmonic functions, and Roundabout-transience respectively.
+The two crossing flows of the above sketch are constructed in Section~\ref{sec ST}, after an introduction into square tilings which are used as a tool.
+In Section~\ref{sec Hfpg} we obtain a general criterion for the existence of non-constant Dirichlet harmonic functions in planar graphs, and use it to prove \autoref{thm:UK-trans} in Section~\ref{sec proof}.
+We deduce \autoref{nonam_UK-trans_intro} in Sections~\ref{secApps}--\ref{sec9}.